-seven faculty, elected to three-year terms-one elected from each of the three academic divisions and one elected at large.
+five faculty, elected to three-year terms-one elected from each of the four academic divisions and one elected at large.
 At least three of the faculty members must be tenured.

-- a. the Academic Dean. - b. the Registrar, the Director of Academic Advising, the Director of the Libraries, - c. two students, one from Saint John's University and one from the College of Saint Benedict, appointed by their respective student governments, and - d. in addition, when deemed appropriate by the Committee Chair, other faculty members who are charged with administration of programs and curriculum may serve as consultants.
+- a. the Dean of Curriculum and Assessment. - b. the Registrar, the Director of Academic Advising, and a representative for the Libraries. and - c. two students, one from Saint John's University and one from the College of Saint Benedict, appointed by their respective student governments. - d.
+In addition, when deemed appropriate by the Committee Chair, other faculty members who are charged with administration of programs and curriculum may serve as consultants.